 At this point, the goal is for visitors to say to themselves, “OK, it looks like they’ve got all their ducks in a row.
 Maybe I’ll reach out and see if they can help us with our problem.”

-Now that they want to leave the vetting phase and enter the discussion phase of their buying journey, you want to make it as easy and comfortable as possible for them to take some form of action.
-It is worth testing some options here to see what will work best for your business.
+Now that they want to leave the vetting and enter the discussion phase of their buying journey, you want to make it as easy and comfortable as possible for them to take action.
+It is worth testing some options here to see what will work best for your firm.
 One strategy is to offer an online assessment as a way to get the conversation started.
 Clients will give you some information about their company and challenges, and you’ll be able to start the conversation with useful information and advice.

 Above all, Keep It Simple